NicoleT27/Playful-Pixels-/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Description
-This application is an online gameroom with multiple games to choose from.
+This application is an online game room with multiple games to choose from.

 ## Table of Contents
 - [Description](#description)